Field of Streams (The Cleveland Show)

-"Field of Streams" is the tenth episode of the first season of The Cleveland Show.
-It aired on January 3, 2010 on Fox.
+"Field of Streams" is the tenth episode of the first season of the American animated television series The Cleveland Show.
+Written by Aaron Lee and directed by Ian Graham, the episode originally aired on January 3, 2010 on Fox.

-In this episode, After a nostalgic flashback to the glory days as his high school’s baseball all-star, Cleveland visits his alma mater to find out there’s no longer a team because he and his friends insulted Wally as a teen.
+In this episode, after a nostalgic flashback to the glory days as his high school’s baseball all-star, Cleveland visits his alma mater to find out there’s no longer a team because he and his friends insulted Wally as a teen.
 Now Principal Wally gives Cleveland one week to raise money to re-build the stadium before the season begins.
 They raise the cash from a generous donation by Mr. Waterman and organize the team on time.
 Cleveland then steps in as head coach and dusts off his retired jersey in an attempt to convince Cleveland Jr. to play ball instead of joining the math club.

 Plot

 As Cleveland and his friend/co-worker Terry are driving around at work, they have a flashback of their days on the high school’s baseball team where Cleveland, known as "Hot Brown" was the all-star and had his jersey retired after his senior year.
 After the two go to the mall and beat up a swarm of old ladies (based on the real-life Red Hat Society), they visit the high school only to find out that there is no longer a team because Principal Wally disbanded the team.
 Principal Wally gives Cleveland a week to raise enough money to re-build the stadium before the baseball season begins.

 Cleveland holds a bake sale, but does not come anywhere near the $5,000 needed.
 Terry shows up with a check for $120,000 that Mr. Waterman gave him (after Terry had to reach into his pocket to get it).
 Cleveland becomes the head coach and begins recruiting players.
 He tries to get Cleveland Jr. to join the team, but he states he wishes to join the Math Club instead.
 Cleveland runs into his old coach, Coach McFall—an alcoholic has-been who has lost part of his jaw to oral cancer after years of chewing tobacco—who gives him advice on how to get Jr. to join the team.
 Taking his advice, Cleveland decides to let Jr. wear his retired jersey in order to continue his legacy.
 Honored, Cleveland Jr. accepts and joins the team.
 During his first game, Cleveland Jr. is so obese that no one can pitch the ball down the middle and he is allowed to walk.
 However, he notices a ladybug on first base and tackles his teammate so he does not accidentally step on it and both of them are tapped out.
 Jr. goes on to become the team's worst player and Cleveland becomes ashamed of him.